houston Laser Dentistry

 Laser dentistry refers to any dental procedure that involves the use of a highly-concentrated beam of light.
-Recent advances in laser technology have allowed many dentists to offer this kind treatment.
+Recent advances in laser technology have allowed many dentists to offer this kind of treatment.
 Common laser dentistry procedures include oral surgery and periodontal treatment.
 Bacterial laser reduction can significantly reduce the effects of periodontal disease, leaving your gums clean and healthy.

 The Food and Drug Administration (FDA) has approved several types of dentistry lasers for use on adults and children.
 Many of these dental lasers are similar or identical in design to other medical lasers that have been used successfully for years in the specialties of ophthalmology, neurosurgery, ear/nose/throat (ENT), and dermatology.